 would pay his share of the special assessment.

 .
-Loss assessment insurance is coverage purchased by individual homeowners not the association.
+Loss assessment insurance is purchased by individual homeowners not the association.
 It can be a stand-alone policy but more often is a rider added to an underlying policy purchased by the owner.
 Owners need to be aware that loss assessment coverage: